mehdigolzadeh/MLEngineer/Sagemaker.md

 # Data preparation:
 You can use Amazon **SageMaker Data Wrangler** to import, prepare, transform, visualize and analyze data.
 You can integrate Data Wrangler into your machine learning workflows to simplify and streamline data pre-processing and feature engineering using little to no coding.
 You can also add your own Python scripts and transformations to customize your data prep workflow.

-After you have defined a data prep workflow, or data flow, you can integrate it with **SageMaker Processing**, **SageMaker Pipelines**, and **SageMaker Feature Store**, simplify the task of processing, sharing and storing ML training data.
-You can also export your data flow to a python script and create a custom ML data prep pipeline.
+After you have defined a data prep workflow or data flow, you can integrate it with **SageMaker Processing**, **SageMaker Pipelines**, and **SageMaker Feature Store**, simplify the task of processing, sharing, and storing ML training data.
+You can also export your data flow to a Python script and create a custom ML data prep pipeline.

 For fast data preparation at scale, Amazon SageMaker Studio Classic provides a **built-in integration with Amazon EMR**.
 You can use SageMaker Studio Classic to connect to, provision, or manage Amazon EMR clusters from your notebook interface for petabyte-scale data processing, interactive analytics, and machine learning.
 Amazon EMR uses open-source frameworks such as Apache Spark, Apache Hive, or Presto.